Purple Stream: Certificate in Therapeutic Play Skills

 Earn the qualification of Therapeutic Play Practitioner™ (TPP)

 This certificate program offers specialized training in therapeutic play skills for those working with children and/or families.
 The program focuses on play-based strategies and techniques and introduces participants to a variety of play modalities and theories of play interventions based on principles of child development.
 This course is suited to those who do not intend on becoming a registered or certified play therapist.
 The program is designed for those who want to increase their knowledge and skills when working with children through acquiring this special designation.

-Level II comprises the last two days of the Certificate in Therapeutic Play Skills: Practice and Applications training.
+The last two days of the Certificate in Therapeutic Play Skills focuses on practice and applications training.
 During this part of the course participants will focus on the use of sandtray, meeting with parents caregivers and teachers, group work using play-based strategies and case conceptualization using the Therapeutic Play Practitioner’s Conceptualization Form.
 The program addresses specific topics related to schools, counselling centres and outreach counselling.
 Overall, the program is based in theory and is highly experiential.
 The practical skills will meet the requirements for the Competencies Checklist for Therapeutic Play Practitioners.

 Upon successful completion of the program (which includes full daily attendance for all 6 training days) as well as an assignment, participants will receive a Certificate in Therapeutic Play Skills awarded by Rocky Mountain Play Therapy Institute.
 Upon receiving the final certificate participants will have met the requirement to be a Therapeutic Play Practitioner™ (TPP) and may add this designation to their current qualifications.

 All participants will receive an extensive training manual.

 Also view: 9-Hour Certificate: Foundations in Therapeutic Play Skills (for host organizations)

 - Completion of course work at College-level (minimum)